 - Assisting with course registration and degree planning as needed when faculty are not in session

 - Discussing other academic, financial, and/or personal challenges that arise throughout each term

-For the majority of students, the question is not if, but when, they will need support in one of these areas during their college career.
+Most students will need support in one of these areas during their college career.
 Seek help early and often to achieve your fullest academic potential.
-For our contact information, click here.